Dr. Harvey Pass Removes All Traces of Mesothelioma Through Pleurectomy

 The next morning, we were on our way to meet Dr. Harvey Pass.
 After meeting with several members of his staff, Dr. Pass entered, spending an hour or more with us.
-He explained in detail what he knew about Dad’s case and told us that he would like to perform surgery called a pleurectomy, removing the lining of the lung and taking out any trace of cancer that he could find.
+He explained in detail what he knew about Dad’s case and told us that he would like to perform mesothelioma treatment option called a pleurectomy, removing the lining of the lung and taking out any trace of cancer that he could find.
 After answering all of our questions, none of which were too small, it was decided that the surgery would take place.

-Dr. Pass told us that the surgery would be scheduled for some time in March, that we should go home and get the necessary pre-op tests.
+Dr. Pass told us that the surgery for mesothelioma would be scheduled for some time in March, that we should go home and get the necessary pre-op tests.
 Dad asked Dr. Pass if there was any possible way that the surgery be done while we were there; he didn’t want to go home and have to think about the illness and surgery.
 When Dr. Pass looked at his schedule, he noticed that, for a reason unknown to him, February 15th had been left open.
 The surgery was scheduled for that open day, the day God wanted it to happen.

 The next several days were spent doing a lot of waiting in doctor’s offices.
 Everyone at NYU Langone had been so kind to us, squeezing Dad in for testing and appointments so that everything would be ready for the following Wednesday.
 The pre-op tests all came back great, showing that Dad was a healthy candidate for surgery.